Revolution in the world of mathematics happened with the advent of new and progressive methodologies in areas of imparting training.

 Primary program is the next successive level which targets children between 7 and 13 years of ages.
 Then there is the youth program which targets 14 years and above individuals.
 A special program also has been designed for senior citizens.

 Real life examples of students, who have benefited from this path breaking methodology, are available for one to see and believe that this really is revolutionizing the world of arithmetic.
 A parent of a 3 year old girl testifies that her daughter has benefited from the program so much within just two months of joining such a group that the child has not only managed to pick up lessons in abacus and its subsequent application but also shown improvement in her piano lessons.

 Yet another parent of a girl who was poor in mathematics was enrolled to this centre and within a few months not only showed significant improvement in doing multiplication and division calculations but also was a walking calculator for her parents as her mother proudly puts it.

 Another parent feels that her son is able to do mental calculations very fast after he joined such a group.

 In conclusion, joining a tuition group cannot be a walk in the park.
-Both you and your child need to evaluate whether the group is suitable for him or her, and whether they feel comfortable yet challenged with the lessons there.
+Both you and your child need to evaluate whether the group is suitable for him or her, and whether they feel comfortable yet motivated and challenged with the mathematics lessons there.